Geometry of tropical mutation surfaces with a single mutation: Preliminaries

 In this article, we mainly study tropical mutation surfaces arising from the polyptych lattice with a single shear, introduced by Cook–Escobar–Harada–Manon~\cite{CEHM24}.
-Let's call tropical mutation surface associated to this polyptych lattices as \emph{shearing tropical mutation surface.}
+We refer to the tropical mutation surface associated with this polyptych lattice as a \emph{shearing tropical mutation surface.}